Guide to Using Your New Wix Studio Website Template

 Click on the site pages tab on the left-hand toolbar

-Click on the 3 dots that apear
+Click on the 3 dots that appear

 Select 'SEO Basics'